JayJarosz/Guides/Manveers_Thundroid/thundroid_04_bash.md

   `mv /root/.bashrc /root/.bashrc-backup`
 * Create a new .bashrc file.</br>
   `nano /root/.bashrc`
-* Paste the following settings, then close and save using Ctrl+X (then 'y', then 'enter').
+* Paste the following settings in the file:

 ```
 # Enable color prompt